The Medicus Firm Blog

 Collins recently spoke with Dr. Britt Berrett and Jimmie Markham from The Business of Healthcare Podcast, regarding some of the issues facing physician employers and health systems today.
 Below are some of the most pressing current trends impacting physician recruitment, according to their discussion.

-- Impact on PCP physician salaries (They've gone up, but how high can they go?)
+• Impact on PCP salaries (They’ve gone up, but how high can they go?)

 Health systems in rural areas often face particularly pronounced challenges in physician recruitment, which is why it’s especially important to position the search for success from the very start.